jconverter/jconverter/README.md

-jconverter
+JConverter
 ==========

-A Java library to convert between arbitrary Java Objects, in the style of Google's Gson.
+A Java framework to categorize and apply conversions between arbitrary objects.